information

 4. D. Qualified organizations and qualified businesses are eligible to receive contracts, solely or in partnership with other non-profit entities, government entities, or for-profit businesses.

 5. E. No more than 12 percent of the Fund will be spent on administrative expenses.
-The percent for a fiscal year will be calculated by dividing the administrative expenses for the fiscal year with the sum of the administrative expenses for the fiscal year and the average of the prior 3 fiscal years’ annual Fund revenues.
+The percent for a fiscal year will be calculated by dividing the administrative expenses for the fiscal year with the sum of the administrative expenses for the fiscal year and the average of the prior three fiscal years’ annual Fund revenues.

 7.07.050 The Portland Clean Energy Community Benefits Fund Committee.

-1. A. There is established a Portland Clean Energy Community Benefits Fund Committee (“Committee”) made up of experts and community members to:
+1. A. There is established a Portland Clean Energy Community Benefits Fund Committee (Committee) made up of experts and community members to:

 1. 1.
-Recommend the Climate Investment Plan to the Mayor and City Council (together, the “City Council”); and
+Recommend the Climate Investment Plan to City Council; and

 2. 2.
 Evaluate the effectiveness of the Program in achieving the goals of this Chapter.